 The Hepatitis D virus needs the Hepatitis B virus to exist.
 Therefore, it is only diagnosed in people who already suffer from Hepatitis B. These two viruses can co-exist or Hepatitis D can be contracted by someone already suffering from the B virus.

 Infection with this virus can be prevented by the Hepatitis B vaccine.
 There is currently no medication or vaccine specifically for the treatment or prevention of Hepatitis D.

-Like Hepatitis A, Hepatitis E is transmitted through oral consumption of infected faeces.
+Like Hepatitis A, this type is transmitted through oral consumption of infected faeces.
 It is most commonly found in developing countries – notably India, Asia, Africa and Central America.
 The most likely method of transmission is consumption of contaminated food and drink due to poor sanitation.
-Symptoms and the lifecycle of Hepatitis E mimic those of Hepatitis A. There is presently no treatment or vaccine available for Hepatitis E and prevention is the most effective approach.
+Symptoms and the lifecycle mimic those of Hepatitis A. There is presently no treatment or vaccine available and prevention is the most effective approach.

 So what you can do you to minimize the risk of contracting Hepatitis while travelling?

 As the saying goes, “prevention is better than cure”.
-So how can you protect yourself against Hepatitis while travelling?
+So how can you protect yourself against infection while travelling?

 For Hepatitis A and B, the No 1 preventative is pre-travel vaccination.
 According to Hepatitis Australia, clinical trials have shown that the Hepatitis A vaccine is effective in preventing infection in about 95% of people.
 Vaccination against Hepatitis B offers 90% immunity.